 - Google Docs, the artist formerly known as Writely is called Google Docs, it’s easy to use, supports different languages without the need of switching them.

 It’s fast and I use it in English, German and Polish.

 Drawback: Big Google watches you!
 In Germany Google even reserves the right to publish your private documents, basically Google owns them.

 - Zoho offers the best web based word processor aka Zoho Writer among a plethora of other online applications.
 I use Google Docs only because it’s quicker as I log in at other Google services anyway.
 Zoho Write is my online word processing tool of choice.

-- Thinkfree Write is a full fledged online word processor based on Java with all its pros and cons.For me here it loads a while so it’s more for the longer texts not the quick mail or note.
+- Thinkfree Online Editor is a full fledged online word processor based on Java with all its pros and cons.For me here it loads a while so it’s more for the longer texts not the quick mail or note.
 It’s rather made for the essays.
 Sadly it doesn’t work on Firefox anymore.